Gens: Origins

-Stirpes
+Praenomina and cognomina

-Different branches or stirpes of a gens were usually distinguished by their cognomina, additional surnames following the nomen, which could be either personal or hereditary.
-Some particularly large stirpes themselves became divided into multiple branches, distinguished by additional cognomina.
+Within a gens, individuals could be distinguished by their personal names, or praenomina, by their surnames, or cognomina, or by a combination of these names.
+For instance, Cicero's father and son were both named Marcus, while his uncle bore the praenomen Lucius, and his brother Quintus.
+All were part of the same stirps, and bore the surname Cicero, but more distant relatives bore different cognomina, such as Marcus Tullius Decula, or had no surname at all, as Sextus Tullius.
+Roman women received their fathers' nomina in their feminine form; Cicero's daughter was named Tullia.
+They might use additional names when necessary to distinguish them from other women belonging to the same gens.
+In imperial times, surnames came to serve this function for both men and women.

-Praenomina
+Praenomina within gentes

-Most gentes regularly employed a limited number of personal names, or praenomina, the selection of which helped to distinguish members of one gens from another.
-Sometimes different branches of a gens would vary in their names of choice.
-The most conservative gentes would sometimes limit themselves to three or four praenomina, while others made regular use of six or seven.
+In the time of the Republic, it was customary for each son in a family to receive a different praenomen that could be used to distinguish him from his brothers.
+Most gentes regularly employed a limited number of praenomina.
+The most conservative gentes would sometimes limit themselves to three or four praenomina, such as the Julii, who relied almost exclusively on Lucius, Sextus, and Gaius, while others made regular use of six or seven, such as the Cornelii, who regularly used Publius, Gnaeus, Lucius, Servius, Marcus, and Aulus.
+Different branches of a gens might vary in their names of choice; for instance the Cornelii Cossi used primarily Aulus, Publius, and Gnaeus, while the Cornelii Scipiones used mainly Publius, Lucius, and Gnaeus; the Cornelii Cethegi used several of the traditional names of the Cornelia gens, to which they added Gaius.

 There were two main reasons for this limited selection: first, it was traditional to pass down family names from one generation to the next; such names were always preferred.
 Second, most patrician families limited themselves to a small number of names as a way of distinguishing themselves from the plebeians, who often employed a wider variety of names, including some that were seldom used by the patricians.
 However, several of the oldest and most noble patrician houses frequently used rare and unusual praenomina.
+The Furii and Menenii used Agrippa, the Verginii Opiter and Proculus, the Fabii and Quinctii Caeso, and the Fabii were the only patrician family to make regular use of Numerius, while beginning in the late Republic, the Cornelii Sullae repeatedly used Faustus.

 Certain families also deliberately avoided particular praenomina.
 In at least some cases, this was because of traditions concerning disgraced or dishonoured members of the gens bearing a particular name.
 For example, the Junia gens avoided the praenomina Titus and Tiberius after two members with these names were executed for treason.
-A similar instance supposedly led the assembly of the Manlia gens to forbid its members from bearing the praenomen Marcus, although this prohibition does not seem to have been strictly observed.
+Similar instances supposedly led the assembly of the Manlia gens to forbid its members from bearing the praenomen Marcus, and caused the Claudii to avoid Lucius.
+However, these prohibitions were largely traditional, and not strictly enforced, since individuals with most of these names are found at various times.